huijing/slides/58-cssconf-2019/README.md

     - the second set has `flex-basis` set to `0`, that means there is no starting width for each item
     - the free space available is equivalent to the total width of the container minus the `min-content` width of the third item, because again, the browser doesn't break words so that's as small as it can go
     - then that free space is divided between item 1 and 2 in the ratio of 1:2 as well
-- flexbox also makes it easy to change the flow direction of flex items
-    - main-axis is direction which flex items are laid out, and cross axis is perpendicular to the main axis
-    - children can be laid out in any direction, so this is controlled by the `flex-direction` property
-    - the default value is `row`, but you can append in a `-reverse` to make it go backwards
-    - or maybe you'd like to go vertical, then you'd use `column` instead, but then you'll need a `max-height`, otherwise the items just keep going
-    - so 4 directions of item flow are possible
-    - and you can see how the flex line is running, items are laid out along a single continuous flex line whose direction we can change
-    - for now, the direction goes this way, then folds around and continues
-    - keep in mind that making the visual order differ from the source order has accessibility implications if your users need to interact with the items

 - aligning items with the box alignment properties is also a big plus
     - the flex inspector allows us to visualise free space is distributed for all the different values *activate flexbox inspector*
     - box alignment properties are meant to be used across layout models, although for now, they can only be used with flex and grid